 Building on cutting-edge research on neurodegenerative diseases at LU, our vision is to create an innovative environment for the development of translational science in this important medical area.
 Our network includes over 40 research groups conducting basic experimental studies, evaluating diagnostic and therapeutic approaches, and examining the impact of disease features and therapeutic interventions on the patients´ everyday life and societal participation.
 The MultiPark programme relies on solid interactions between Lund University and Skåne University Hospital, with support from the University of Gothenburg.

-Our researchers want to find new treatments and achieve results that can be used in society.
-Several drugs are currently available for the treatment of these diseases, but their effects often diminish with time and most importantly current therapies have not been shown to slow or halt the progression of disease.
-Hence, new treatments are needed to slow, or stop, the course of these diseases.
+Our researchers want to find new treatments and achieve results that can benefit society at large.
+Several drugs are currently available for the treatment of our diseases of interest, but their efficacy often diminishes with time, while debilitating treatment-induced complications may develop.
+Most importantly, current therapies have not been shown to slow or halt the progression of disease.
+Hence, new treatments are needed to address unmet medical needs and to slow or stop the course of neurodegeneration.

 GET THE MULTIPARK LOGO

 "Supported by MultiPark - A Strategic Research Area at Lund University"